“A musical and lyrical masterpiece …”

 We’re at a pivotal stage in the development of this show.

-The 5 live performances Aoril 20-24 in NYC were a feature of the “CreateTheater NEW WORKS FEST” at the Theatre Row’s intimate ‘Theatre Four.’.
+The 5 live performances April 20-24 in NYC were a feature of the “CreateTheater NEW WORKS FEST” at the Theatre Row’s intimate ‘Theatre Four.’

-But the live performances are just the beginning:
+But the live performances were just the beginning:

-The new “Streaming Musicals” platform (think Netflix for original musicals) has invited us to submit the project for distribution so people around the world can see it, and so that theaters everywhere can mount their own productions of “The Golden Cage” – but first we have to film it!
+The new “Streaming Musicals” platform (think Netflix for original musicals) has invited us to submit the project for distribution so people around the world can see it, and so that theaters everywhere can mount their own productions of “The Golden Cage”!

 For that I need your help: your financial, emotional and cheerleading support.

-We need to raise the final $45,000 for the project – so please join me in bringing this show from the stage to film by donating now.
+We need to raise the final $65,000 to complete the project – so please join me in bringing this show from the stage to film by donating now.

 Your donation helps make that happen so donate now.
 Donations are tax deductible.